EEL - 6617 Linear Multivariable Control

 Web site: http://mst.ufl.edu (the web site will include homework assignments)

-matrix theory of linear multivariable systems.
-The course will cover the theory
+transfer matrix theory of linear multivariable systems.
+The course will cover

-of linear feedback control systems, using transfer matrices as the basic
+the theory of linear feedback control systems, using transfer matrices as the

 and pole assignment for multivariable systems.